Last updated: 2026-04-20

 Should You Buy the 2021 Chevrolet Blazer?

-The 2021 Chevrolet Blazer scores 74/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 74/100, the 2021 Chevrolet Blazer lands in "Good" territory — acceptable, but not class-leading.
 2021 is year 3 of the Third generation (reintroduced as Crossover).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (24).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (24).
+An extended warranty is worth pricing out.

 Compared to the 2022 Chevrolet Blazer, which scored 5 points higher.
 See also the 2020 Chevrolet Blazer for an earlier comparison.